Houston Spinal Cord Injury Attorneys

 Spinal Cord Injury Information

 Trauma to the neck and back can cause significant damage to the spinal cord.
-Here, our Houston personal injury lawyers explain some of the most severe spine injuries and offer helpful information about diagnosis, treatment, and more.
+Our Houston personal injury lawyers explain the most serious spine injuries below, along with helpful information about diagnosis, treatment, and recovery.

 Types of Neck, Back & Spinal Cord Injuries

-These injuries occur when the spinal cord is damaged, typically due to fractures or compression of the vertebrae.
-While complete spine severing is rare, displaced bones can destroy axons: the nerve cell extensions responsible for transmitting signals between the brain and body.
-This can lead to loss of function or complete paralysis.
+Spinal cord injuries typically occur when fractures or compression of the vertebrae damage the cord itself.
+Complete severing is rare, but displaced bones can destroy axons, the nerve cell extensions that carry signals between the brain and body, causing partial or total loss of function.

 Spinal cord injuries are classified as either complete or incomplete: